 STA staff attended the audio webinar BIM for Small Practices: Implement & Collaborate.
 The webinar focused on how to make using virtual systems a reality for architect’s implementing BIM within a multidisciplinary project team.

 The webinar also included helpful lessons and pitfalls of BIM while going through real time BIM case study from a small practice.
 We learned about design work-flow and productivity when managing documentation and business processes while collaborating in BIM.

 The new entrance to The Princess Grace Hospital is now open!
-The ground floor has been remodeled to allow for a more open & welcoming reception with a light & bright waiting space.
+The ground floor has been re-shuffled to allow for a more open & welcoming reception with a light & bright waiting space – in keeping with a private hospital.
 The new ‘glass box’ with illuminated signage enhances the hospital’s presence on Marylebone Road while modernizing the hospital’s appearance.
-Staff & patients are thrilled with their new space and are eagerly awaiting the delivery of new furniture.
+Staff & patients are thrilled with their new space – now if the new furniture would just arrive!

 The European Scanning Centre are preparing for the arrival of two state-of-the-art scanners.

 Part of the ground floor has been removed to make way for a rigid base for the EOS scanner – minimal vibrations will mean extra clear scans; and a pit has been excavated to allow the 30 tonne MROpen to be ‘slotted’ into the basement through the rear light well.

 Challenging design, construction and logistics to allow cutting edge scanning in the heart of Harley Street.

 The expansion of the Intensive Therapy Unit & installation of the new MRI have been completed.
 Staff are very happy with the improved workflow on the unit and have said that the bright finishes palette really helps to make the right impression!

 See our project pages for more details and photographs of the finished scheme.